Previous Post: Day 4 – On Florence Lake

 There are a couple of “short cuts” or “bypasses” that you can take to eliminate some Lady Evelyn south branch paddling –

-- About 3 kilometers upriver from the Forks, there is a 175-meter portage that takes you from the south branch into a puddle of a lake (Shortcut Lake!) at the north end of which another 55-meter carry gets you into the Lady Evelyn’s Main channel.
-You would not only be below the Forks; you would also avoid a 320-meter portage.
+- About 3 kilometers upriver from the Forks, there is a 175-meter portage that takes you from the south branch into a puddle named Shortcut Lake at the north end of which another 55-meter carry gets you into the Lady Evelyn’s Main channel.
+You would not only be below the Forks; you would also be downriver from the first portage below the Forks.

 See the Ottertooth Florence Lake map to get a better idea of these two options.